All extracts are taken from the “Safer Doors” book. Published by Geddes and Grossett. Copyright laws apply.

 HEALTH AND SAFETY

-In any situation where supervisors are dealing with blood or other body fluids they should wear rubber gloves to protect themselves from possible infection.
+In any situation where supervisors are dealing with blood or other body fluids they should wear rubber gloves or an outlining vest to protect themselves from possible infection.